howion/howion/README.md

 ### Hi there 👋.
 I'm Mert, an applied mathematics enthusiast.

-- 🔭 I’m currently working on an alternative to LaTeX.
+- I'm currently working on an alternative to [LaTeX](https://www.latex-project.org/).
-- 📫 Reach me via: mert.coskun@metu.edu.tr
+- Reach me via `mert.coskun@metu.edu.tr`
 <!-- - 🌱 I’m currently learning **Mathemagic**. -->
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->